Urban Sketch Course

 Watercolour Pan Sets

 Watercolour pans come in all different shapes and sizes but Full Pans and Half Pans are the most common.

 Ian uses the Winsor and Newton brand, with a combination of full and half pans.

 The colours listed below are the ones Ian typically has in his palette, although he may swap them around depending on the subject and mood.

 Indian Yellow *

-Please note that colour is a very personal and emotional thing, and we all see the world that surrounds us with different colours.
+It’s important to remember that colour is a very personal and emotional thing, and we all see the world that surrounds us with different colours.
 For each location and workshop Ian may use a different combination of colour, and the starting point may be a particular local colour.
-If you want to follow Ian’s colour journey fairly closely, then make sure you have the ones starred * as they usually come out to play in Ian Fennelly’s Urban Sketching Kit during the Urban Sketch Course .
+If you want to follow Ian’s colour journey fairly closely, then make sure you have the ones starred * above as they usually come out to play in Ian Fennelly’s Urban Sketching Kit during our courses.

 Whether you’re brand new to urban sketching or a confident artist, our engaging, video-based online courses teach you step-by-step how to go from blank page, to capturing the bustle and beauty of the world around you, in the unique and fashionable style that is urban sketching.